4GeeksAcademy/python-functions-programming-exercises/exercises/05-Defining-vs-Calling-a-function/README.md

 # 📝 Instructions:

-1. Define a function called "multi".
+1. Define a function called `multi`.

-2. Multi function receive two numbers
+2. The `multi` function receives two numbers.

 3. Return the result of the multiplication between them.

-# 💡 Hint
+## 💡 Hint

-Remember to add the "return" line, every function must return something, in this case it should be the result of the multiplication.
++ Remember to add the `return` line.
+Every function should return something, in this case it should be the result of the multiplication.